SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-09-16-augmented-reality-with-kinect-a-review.markdown

 ![src=]()

-The premise of this book I find really appealing, instead of just a technical manual you are building something.&nbsp; It is not as heavy as other books and probably shorter than I might have expected but has a nice quality feel to it with the reader lead through a nice structure and laid out garden instead of just having specific flowers pointed out to you.
+The premise of this book I find really appealing, instead of just a technical manual you are building something.
+It is not as heavy as other books and probably shorter than I might have expected but has a nice quality feel to it with the reader lead through a nice structure and laid out garden instead of just having specific flowers pointed out to you.

 ###### Pros: